 The DPAA has declined to make public the price list Vietnam uses to charge for information or artifacts.

-Asked about the U.S. MIA work, David G. White, a former Stoney Beach expert, said: “The only insight or position I have is for more U.S. pressure on the Vietnamese to be more forthcoming, transparent, and reciprocal on all POW/MIA issues.”
+Asked about the U.S. MIA work, David G. White, a former Stony Beach expert, said: “The only insight or position I have is for more U.S. pressure on the Vietnamese to be more forthcoming, transparent, and reciprocal on all POW/MIA issues.”

 DPAA Director Kelly McKeague said in response to the criticism on the high costs of Vietnamese cooperation that the U.S. is committed to providing the fullest accounting for missing personnel from the war.
 “This humanitarian effort has been sustained because of the long-standing cooperation of the Vietnamese government,” he said.

-In September, U.S. and Vietnamese officials discussed the overcharging issue and were told the Vietnam Office for Seeking Missing Persons, the counterpart to DPAA, agreed to lower its costs, according to a person familiar with the discussion.
+In September, U.S. and Vietnamese officials discussed the overcharging issue and were told that the Vietnam Office for Seeking Missing Persons, the counterpart to DPAA, agreed to lower its costs, according to a person familiar with the discussion.

 During a visit to the DPAA office, Mr. Hegseth thanked the troops for working to find out what happened to the missing soldiers.